Ronick2005/Code-Debugging-Agent-with-LangGraph/README.md

 # Code Debugging Agent with LangGraph

 This project implements an AI-powered code debugging assistant using the LangGraph framework.
-The agent is designed to analyze code, identify bugs, suggest solutions, and provide detailed explanations to streamline the debugging process for developers.
+The agent is designed to analyze code, identify bugs, suggest solutions, and provide detailed explanations to streamline the debugging process for the developers.

 ### **Features**